Our work has begun.

 -

-The ways of healing developed here will be document for reproduction.
+The ways of healing developed here will be documented for reproduction.
 The concept is fairly simple.
 In time, we will identify teams of people across the nation who want to use the name and ways to help develop local systems to serve those in their area.

 Frequently Asked Questions